AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 See [Get started with Audiences](../../v8/audience/manage-audience.md){target="_blank"} for more information.

+A control group is a sub-population excluded from the delivery.
+You can define a control group to avoid sending messages to a portion of your audience, and compare post-delivery behavior with the main target.
+This option helps you measure the impact of your campaign.
+Learn how to [set a control group](../../v8/audience/control-group.md){target="_blank"}

 >[!AVAILABILITY]
 >
 >1- All audiences created via Adobe Campaign Standard query activity will get transformed into predefined filter in Adobe Campaign v8 during migration.
 Adobe Campaign also support query activity.